RachelGreenwood/curriculum/web/media-queries.md

      }
    }
    ```
-   - The green media query no longer applies because styles that come after will override any styles that come earlier in the css file.
+   - The green media query no longer applies, because styles that come after will override any styles that come earlier in the CSS file.
 The red rule is applying to _everything_ wider than 1081px, including 1200px and up.
-   - The browser reads css and js from top to bottom, so if it applies different styles to the same screen width, _the one that is applied last wins_.
+   - The browser reads CSS and JS from top to bottom, so if it applies different styles to the same screen width, _the one that is applied last wins_.
    - When the media query styles you expect are not appearing, overriding is a common culprit.
 1. Practice now by going to your site window.
 Press _command+option+i_ to open the inspector to check out what styles are being applied in the _Elements_ tab.
 The green rule is not being applied.
 1. Click the 'index.css:' link by your style to see where the rule being followed is in your code.
 This should take you to to _Sources_ tab, and show you which line it’s on.